Gone Online: Prepare your E-shop for More Digital Customers

 Usually, once retail stores hit a certain revenue or headcount, creating an online presence via a website is a given.
 Not only does that broaden your customer base, but it also facilitates future in-store sales by helping consumers research products.

 But, what happens if the pandemic hit before you had an online presence?
 Well, that’s a tough one – you probably need to get a website of your own sorted or create a partnership with another service.
-For example, some supermarkets or other retailers forge partnerships with delivery apps (e.g. Wish, Wolt) or take advantage of ecommerce services of sites like Shopify, Amazon, and Facebook.
+For example, some supermarkets or other retailers forge partnerships with delivery apps (e.g. Wish, Wolt) or take advantage of ecommerce services of sites like Shopify, Amazon, Etsy and Facebook.

 Consider what’s best (and quicker) for you and set up a plan to start selling online.
 Comparison resources may help you in this process.